ADMINISTRATIVE CODE

 This Section applies to all correctional facilities within the Department.

 d) In adult facilities, outgoing privileged mail shall be examined for dangerous contraband, using an x-ray, fluoroscope, or other similar device.
 Such examination may be conducted in juvenile facilities.
 Outgoing privileged mail may be inspected for dangerous contraband by other means which do not damage the mail and which do not permit the mail to be read.
-Except in an emergency, outgoing privileged mail shall not be opened, unless there is reasonable suspicion that dangerous contraband is contained therein, legal services is consulted, and the mail is opened in the offender's presence.
+Except in an emergency, outgoing privileged mail shall not be opened, unless there is reasonable suspicion that dangerous contraband is contained therein, legal services is consulted, and the mail is opened in the individual in custody's presence.

 e) With the exception of privileged mail, all mail shall be unsealed when collected or placed in housing unit mailboxes.
-Sealed mail that is not privileged will be opened and returned to the sender if the sender's identity can be determined.
+Sealed mail that is not privileged shall be opened and returned to the sender if the sender's identity can be determined.
 If the sender's identity cannot be determined, the mail shall be destroyed.

 f) Each correctional facility shall establish procedures for the collection of outgoing mail.
 Collections shall be made daily, Monday through Friday, except on State holidays.
 Every effort shall be made to ensure that mail is delivered to the U.S. Postal Service on the same day.